In this article, we will show you the fundamentals of brand design so you can design your website like a pro.

 Brand design can be a fundamental tool for supercharging your sales to the next level.
 If you’re wondering how you can use your visuals to increase your online sales, then you are in the right place.

 Think about the last time you discovered a brand or business online.
-It probably took you a couple seconds to decide if you felt a connection to this brand via their visuals.
+It probably took you a couple of seconds to decide if you felt a connection to this brand via their visuals.

 Yes, first impressions do matter and they matter even more in the online space.
-But don’t worry if your brand design isn’t where you would want it be at the moment.
+But don’t worry if your brand design isn’t where you want it to be at the moment.
 In this post, you’ll learn how to take it to the next level either on your own or with a designer’s help.

 Plus, building and designing a brand is never something that is written in stone forever, but your brand is something that will be ever-growing and evolving as you go along your online selling journey.

 Yes, it can easy to create a beautiful brand but if it’s just pretty for the sake of being pretty than it doesn’t really serve a major purpose to increase your sales and draw in more customers.

-When you play it safe with your design in order to reach everyone, you actually don’t work well at reaching anyone.
+When you play it safe with your brand and website design in order to reach everyone, you actually don’t work well at reaching anyone.
 Having a generic brand makes it so there is no specific avenue that your potential customers can feel a connection with.